nedworthy/nedworthy/README.md

 - 👋 Hi, I’m @nedworthy
 - 👀 I’m interested in AI/ML for omics and multi modal data analysis and visualisation.
 - 🌱 I’m currently learning Python and R
-- 💞️ I’m looking to collaborate on NGS data (DNA-seq, RNA-seq, eDNA-seq) analysis projects
+- 💞️ I’m looking to collaborate on NGS data (DNA-seq, RNA-seq) analysis projects
 - 📫 How to reach me ... nedworthy@yahoo.co.uk

 <!---